luisobo/Popapp/README.md

 	$.post(url)
 </code></pre>

+The message id is passed to the Popapp alogn with the contents of the message:
+<pre><code>popapp.contents '&lt;div>Welcome to my Webapp!&lt;/div>', 'welcome_msg'</code></pre>

 Using Popapp with javascript
 -----
 The examples provided in this page are written in [coffeescript](http://jashkenas.github.com/coffee-script).
-Of course, you can use with javascript too.
+Of course, you can use it with javascript too.
 You'll need a couple of `var`'s and semicolons and you are ready to go!

 ###Dependencies###
 [jQuery](http://www.jquery.com)